polichtm/MCW-Azure-Stack/Hands-on lab/HOL step-by-step - Azure Stack.md

 18. Back on the Upload blob blade, select **Upload**.

     > **Note**: Subsequent steps require Azure Stack PowerShell and tools installed.
-This was performed as part of **Azure Stack Before the Hands-on Lab setup guide**)
+This was performed as part of **Azure Stack Before the Hands-on Lab setup guide**).

-19. From the Administrator: Windows PowerShell ISE window, sign in to the Azure Stack as operator by running the following (make sure to replace the placeholder <tenant_name> with the name of your Azure Active Directory tenant)
+19. From the Administrator: Windows PowerShell ISE window, sign in to the Azure Stack as operator by running the following (make sure to replace the placeholder <tenant_name> with the name of your Azure Active Directory tenant).

     >**Note**: Azure Stack still uses the *AzureRM* cmdlets and does not yet support the newer *AzureAZ* cmdlets.